input-output-hk/peras-design/Logbook.md

     - All sending and receiving messsages are logged.
     - Arbitrary JSON can also be logged.
     - The CLI can either collect or discard events.

+### AB - Rust Node

+Struggling with the handling of random seed for network generation and execution.
+* When we create the network, we pass `Parameters` which contain a `u64` seed, and also another `seed` which does not make sense.
+* This `u64` needs to be transformed into a `StdGen` in order to be useful for generating data, but we cannot change the type of `randomSeed` in `Parameters` because it needs to be serialisable.

+The model for `Socket` in netsim is UDP rather than TCP, eg. not connection oriented but message oriented -> no need to connect nodes

+Do I really need to separate the `Node` from teh `NodeHandle`?
+* Tried to get rid of the split between `Node` and  `NodeHandle` but got stuck again by the thread spawn issue: The `self` referenced needs to be `move`d and this makes it unusable afterwards.

+Seems like [actix](https://github.com/actix/actix) is really the way to go for serious actor-like modelling
+* Will try to have a first crude version of the Netsim-based network working and then refactor to use actix.

+Running the test now does not crash but eats up 500% CPU!
+* Seems like it works, I can see the nodes starting/stopping and the message being broadcast but of course nothing happens because the nodes don't receive the message!
+I need to actually wire the socket handling in the network code.

 ## 2024-03-07